Basic orientation

 What you say doesn't just shape your own kid's list.
 It travels to their friends, too.

-Updated June 2026
+Updated August 2026

-Here's something easy to forget during the haze of admissions: your kid is listening, and what you say will quietly narrow their world.
+Here's something easy to forget during the haze of admissions.
+Your kid is listening, and what you say will quietly narrow their world.

 You have enormous influence, more than your eye-rolling teenager will ever admit.
 Call a school "the stressed-out one" or "kind of a fallback" within earshot, and you may have ruled it out for your kid before they ever gave it a chance.
 Often it's based on a reputation that has little to do with the school as it actually is today, and even less to do with what it could be for your particular kid.
 Reputations are sticky and frequently wrong.
-Defer your judgment, especially the secondhand kind.